Most antivirus programs identify dialer.exe as malware—such as TrendMicro identifies it as WORM_SILLY.KZ, and Symantec identifies it as W32.SillyDC.

-Description: Dialer.exe is not essential for Windows and will often cause problems.
+Description: Dialer.exe is not essential for the Windows OS and causes relatively few problems.
 Dialer.exe is located in a subfolder of "C:\Program Files".

-In case of any problems with dialer.exe, you can also uninstall the software OCSNet or Discador de Fullzero using the "Add or Remove Programs" function of Windows Control Panel (Windows: Start, Settings, Control Panel, Add or Remove Programs).
+In case of any problems with dialer.exe, you can also uninstall the software OCSNet using the "Add or Remove Programs" function of Windows Control Panel (Windows: Start, Settings, Control Panel, Add or Remove Programs).

 Recommended: Identify dialer.exe related errors

 If dialer.exe is located in C:\, the security rating is 70% dangerous.
 The file size is 60,972 bytes.
-There is no file information.
-The program is not visible.
-The file is not a Windows core file.
-The process listens for or sends data on open ports to a LAN or the Internet.
+Dialer.exe is a file with no information about its developer.
+The program has no visible window.
+The file is not a Windows system file.
+The software listens for or sends data on open ports to a LAN or the Internet.

 Important: You should check the dialer.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.